 This had to be one of the most stupidly vexatious and worthless lawsuits of all time.
 By filing such an action, Lucas should have been arrested and charged with attempted extortion.
 McDonalds was under no legal or moral obligation to give that dickhead any serviettes, but if Lucas claimed that denying him an extra serviette caused him undue mental anguish and the intentional infliction of emotional distress, heaven only knows how he would have reacted to something serious or life-threatening.
 He would probably die of fright, which might be a damn good thing and rid this moron from the face of the planet.

 The problem with the legal systems in the USA, Britain and Australia is that cases like this actually are allowed to be filed.
 When Lucas went to put in his lawsuit, the court registrar should have taken one look at it and told him to fuck off before he called the police to arrest him for extortion.
 Unfortunately, bastards like Lucas are permitted to file the most vexatious and worthless lawsuits and cost their victims a lot of money.
-I know this from personal experience, but fortunately I knew what to do and dealt with an extortionist in the NSW Supreme Court to the point that I destroyed him completely.
+I know this from personal experience, but fortunately I knew what to do and I dealt with an extortionist in the NSW Supreme Court to the point that I destroyed him completely, rendered him homeless and he died penniless in the gutter - a fitting end for that piece of filth.

 Of course it could have been safely assumed that Lucas was broke and could never pay the costs that McDonalds would have been forced to expend to defend this worthless piece of shit.
 If Lucas had tangible assets that would be placed at risk if he had to pay the legal costs of McDonalds when he lost this idiotic lawsuit, he would never have contemplated running such a worthless case in the first place.
 It's usually only insolvent bastards who try and extort money from large corporations with ridiculous claims like this and they need to be stopped in their tracks.